secrettoad/divina/divina/docs_src/index.rst

 The aim of :mod:`divina` is to deliver performance-oriented and hypter-interpretable exogenous time series forecasting models by producing accurate and bootstrapped predictions, local and overridable factor summaries and easily configurable feature engineering and experiment management capabilities.

 Ensemble Architecture
-*********************
+***********************

-Divina is essentially a convenience wrapper that facilitates training, prediction, validation and deployment of an ensemble consisting of a causal, interpretable model that is boosted by an endogenous time-series model, allowing for high levels of automation and accuracy while still emphasizing and relying on the causal relationships discovered by the user.
-This ensemble structure is delivered with swappable model types to be able to suit many different kinds of forecasting problems.
-Divina is also fully integrated with both Dask and Prefect meaning both distributed compute and pipeline orchestration can be enabled with the flip of a switch.
-For more information of Divina's features, check out the quickstart page.
+:mod:`divina` is essentially a convenience wrapper that facilitates training, prediction, validation and deployment of an ensemble consisting of a causal, interpretable model that is boosted by an endogenous time-series model, allowing for high levels of automation and accuracy while still emphasizing and relying on the causal relationships discovered by the user.
+This ensemble structure is delivered with swappable model types to be able to suit many different kinds of forecasting problems. :mod:`divina` is also fully integrated with both Dask and Prefect meaning that distributed compute and pipeline orchestration can be enabled with the flip of a switch.
+For more information of :mod:`divina`'s features, check out the :doc:`quickstart` page.

 Installation
 ************